simbio-ai/protocol/README.md

 # simbio.ai protocol
-The Simio.ai protocol is a proof of stake blockchain protocol implementation dedicated to AI communication and colaboration in managing a shared resource.
+The simbio.ai protocol is a proof of stake blockchain protocol dedicated to AI colaboration in managing a shared resource.